 On June 11, 1879, 221 Beacon was purchased from Benjamin F. Thomas’s heirs by Edward E. Rice and Henry Augustus Rice, trustees of a trust established for the benefit of their sister, Harriet Louise Rice, at the time of her marriage to Charles Lowell Thayer in March of 1839.

 221 Beacon became the home of Charles and Harriet (Rice) Thayer.
 They previously had lived at 131 West Chester Park.

 Charles Thayer was a commission merchant, president of the National City Bank, and a dealer in paints and drugs.

 Charles Thayer died in June of 1884.
 On June 16, 1884, Harriet Thayer’s trustees transferred 221 Beacon into her name.
 She continued to live at 221 Beacon with Harriet Field and Susan Hooper.
 Lowell Field continued to live with them until his marriage in May of 1886 to Susie Clifford Brastow.

 Harriet (Rice) Thayer continued to live at 221 Beacon until her death in September of 1898.
 After her death, Harriet Field moved to 2 Greenough in Jamaica Plain.

 On June 28, 1899, 221 Beacon was purchased from Harriet Thayer’s estate by Hannah Thwing (Draper) Osgood, the wife of Edward Louis Osgood.
 They previously had lived at 377 Marlborough.
-They also maintained a home in Hopedale.
+They also maintained a home, The Homestead, in Hopedale.

 Edward Osgood had been a publisher in his brother’s firm, James R. Osgood & Co. and subsequently became a banker and a manufacturer in Hopedale.

 During the 1904-1905 winter season, the Osgoods were living elsewhere and 221 Beacon was the home of Nathaniel Hugh Cotton and his wife, Harriet Emma (Clapp) Cotton.
 They previously had lived at the Hotel Somerset and before that at 337 Commonwealth.
 N. Hugh Cotton was a West Indies shipping merchant.
 They traveled abroad during the next season, and were living at 474 Beacon by the 1906-1907 Winter season.

 By the 1905-1906 winter season, the Osgoods were living at 221 Beacon once again.